 There may be a situation where technical support requests you to gather and supply diagnostic data from your computer collection.
-For this purpose, you can use a special tool provided in the Forest Recovery Console.
+For this purpose, you can use a special tool provided in the Recovery Manager Console.
 This tool is called Diagnostic Data Collector.

-From version 8.7, the diagnostic data can be collected for the Recovery Manager Console as well.
 When gathering diagnostic data, the Diagnostic Data Collector collects the following:

-- From Forest Recovery Console machine
+- From Recovery Manager Console machine

-- Collects the data saved in the current Recovery Project (.frproj) file, except for the passwords stored in that file.

-- Collects the Forest Recovery Console log
+- Collects the Recovery Manager Console log

 - Collects the Recovery Manager for Active Directory event logs

 - .db3 database files

-- Recovery Manager for Active Directory
+- Recovery Manager for Active Directory configuration files

-- From Domain Controller
+• From Domain Controller

 - Collects Backup and Restore agent logs

 - Collects system event logs

 - Windows debug logs

 - Runs Microsoft Netdiag, Dcdiag, Nltest, MsInfo32 and Repadmin tools (in diagnostic mode only), and then collects the output provided by these tools.
 The tools are started by Collectdcdata.cmd and you can modify the list of collected logs.